-Under a second order condition on the joint tail copula $\ltci{Z}$ the asymptotic properties of the process $\ltcihat{Z}$ can be derived along similar lines as given before and the details are omitted for the sake of brevity.
-As the only difference to the preceding discussion note that the occurring limiting fields $\Gb_{\ltcihat{X}}$ and $\Gb_{\ltcihat{Y}}$ are not independent anymore.
-Since the asymptotic behavior of the multiplier bootstrap approximations can be shown to reflect this dependence we still obtain consistency of the test, the details are again omitted.
+Under a second-order condition on the joint tail copula $\ltci{Z}$, the asymptotic properties of the process $\ltcihat{Z}$ can be derived along similar lines as before; we omit the details for the sake of brevity.
+As the only difference from the preceding discussion, note that the occurring limiting fields $\Gb_{\ltcihat{X}}$ and $\Gb_{\ltcihat{Y}}$ are no longer independent.
+Because the asymptotic behavior of the multiplier bootstrap approximations can be shown to reflect this dependence, we still obtain consistency of the test; we again omit the details.

-For an investigation of the finite sample property we consider two independent samples of independent identically distributed random variables with Clayton copula, see \eqref{claytoncop}, with a coefficient of lower tail dependence $\lambda_L$ varying in the set $\{0.25, 0.5, 0.75\}$.
+To investigate the finite-sample property, we consider two independent samples of i.i.d. random variables with Clayton copula (see \eqref{claytoncop}) with a coefficient of lower tail dependence $\lambda_L$ varying in the set $\{0.25, 0.5, 0.75\}$.